cocos/cocos-docs/en/publish/publish-web.md

 # Release a Game on Web platform

-Open main menu's `Project/Build...` and the constructing release window.
+Open main menu's `Project -> Build...` and the constructing release window.

 Cocos Creator provides page templates for two kinds of Web platforms.
 From the pop up menu of **release platform**, you can choose `Web Mobile` or `Web Desktop`.
-The major difference is that in `Web Mobile`, the image will cover the whole browser window by default, while in  `Web Desktop`，you are allowed to designate the resolution of image, which doesn't change when you zoom on the browser window.
+The major difference is that in `Web Mobile`, the image will cover the whole browser window by default, while in  `Web Desktop`, you are allowed to designate the resolution of image, which doesn't change when you zoom on the browser window.

 ## Release a path